nightwatchjs/nightwatch-docs/guide/getting-started/installation.md

 <pre><code class="language-bash">npm install @nightwatch/selenium-server --save-dev</code></pre>

-##### Download from Selenium website
+##### Download from Selenium GitHub Releases

-You can find the latest Selenium Server stable and alpha version on the [Selenium downloads][13] page.
+You can find the latest Selenium Server stable and other versions on the [Selenium GitHub Releases][13] page.

-Download the `selenium-server-standalone-{VERSION}.jar` file and place it on the computer with the browser you want to test.
+Download the `selenium-server-{VERSION}.jar` file and place it on the computer with the browser you want to test.
 In most cases this will be on your local machine and typically inside your project's source folder.
 A good practice is to create a separate subfolder (e.g. `bin`) and place it there as you might have to download other driver binaries if you want to test multiple browsers.

 #### Configure Selenium in Nightwatch

-To use Nightwatch with Selenium Server, you can configure it as below:
+To use Nightwatch with Selenium Server, you can configure it as below.
+No additional config is required if you use `@nightwatch/selenium-sever` package to download Selenium.

 <pre><code class="language-javascript">{
   <strong>"selenium"</strong>: {